-A special licence authorises the sale, supply, or consumption of alcohol on or at a specified location, premises or ‘conveyance’ (such as a boat or train) for a particular occasion or event, or series of events.
+A special licence authorises the sale, supply and consumption of alcohol at a specific place for a particular occasion, event, or series of events.

-This type of licence is most commonly used to extend the hours or area of licensed premises, or on one-off occasions (such as weddings and 21st celebrations).
+Special licences are often used to extend the hours or area of licensed premises, or for one-off occasions like weddings and birthday celebrations.

 A special licence is required if alcohol is to be sold and supplied:

 - at any event not covered by an existing on-licence or club-licence

 - at any event or any unlicensed premises such as a local hall or conveyance (boat or bus)

 - at an event in a club’s premises where non-members are present

 - outside the hours or area authorised on an existing on-licence or club-licence.

 For a special licence to apply the event must involve people sharing a common interest and the purpose of the event should be something other than the consumption of alcohol.

 You can apply in advance for multiple occasions if the event dates are known.
 These must be related events, held on the same premises.